-The focal point for most visitors is Pueblo Bonito, the largest prehistoric Southwest Native American dwelling ever excavated.
+The focal point for most visitors of Chaco Canyon is Pueblo Bonito, the largest prehistoric Southwest Native American dwelling ever excavated.
 However, the biggest thrill and highlight of the day during our visit was taking the Pueblo Alto Trail up the side of a cliff to gain an aerial perspective of Pueblo Bonito.
 Don’t worry, you’ll be fine as long as you’re not claustrophobic or scared of heights—kidding!

 Brief History of Chaco Culture National Historical Park

 After walking through the dry barren landscape it may be hard to believe that about 1,000 years ago Chaco Canyon was a lively bustling city.
 Its inhabitants were the Anasazi (“Ancient Ones”), ancestors of the modern Pueblo Indians (Rio Grande Pueblo, Hopi, Zuni, etc.).

 The Anasazi are believed to have lived in the Four Corners area as far back as 1500 B.C.
 Furthermore, from about A.D.
 200 to A.D.
 1300, the Anasazi built many significant settlements in the area including in Navajo National Monument, Mesa Verde National Park, and Chaco Canyon.

 From cliff-sited dwellings and small pit houses to massive grand houses, the Anasazi lived in a wide variety of structures.
 What makes Chaco Culture National Historical Park so special is that it was constructed during the peak of cultural and societal development.
 In terms of historical significance and uniqueness, Chaco is oftentimes compared to the ancient city of Rome, Egypt’s pyramids, or Stonehenge.